duckswag/money-mallard/README.md

 ![Money Mallard Logo](https://i.ibb.co/hHLRt5x/Mallard.png)

 Money Mallard is a Discord bot created extremely quickly extremely poorly.
 This Bot doesn't even use Slash Commands or Servers, it just tracks messages and returns the info.
 It would be a **really** bad idea to use this as a template, but I've decided to show the source code.
 This is a Custom Python Bot made in Replit.
+Also, it only runs temporarily for around 10 or so hours per day with lots of breaks and pauses.

 # PIPs